alia55/Deployment-of-Item-Catalog-App/README.md

 	postgres=# ALTER ROLE catalog WITH PASSWORD '123456';

-* Give user "catalog" permission to "catalog" application database:unlock:
+* Give user "catalog" permission to "catalog" application database

 	  postgres=# GRANT ALL PRIVILEGES ON DATABASE catalog TO catalog;